 includes the Windows directory in the scan (which is likely to produce a massive increase in file evidence!).
 References are resolved after all preferences are loaded so there are no ordering issues.
 Self-evidently, on UNIX-like platforms, only supported preferences can be referenced.

-Semicolon or comma-separated values are the only method for defining multiple values in preferences for the tracker.
+5. Semicolon or comma-separated values are the only method for defining multiple values in preferences for the tracker.
 (Do not repeat any individual tag within the command line.)
-Example: The command will scan the computer's C:, D:, and E: drives if they are fixed (hard) disks, but not if they are CD-ROM drives or logical drives (mapped to network locations).

 '''

 ndtrack.exe -o IncludeDirectory=C:\\;D:\\;E:\\

 '''